FIND ME ON

 A broad introduction to what the future of AI and general intelligence could hold for humanity, and the ethical consierations that should be taken into account as we move forward.

-The thought experiment in the introduction is cool imagination of what general intelligence could look like.
+The thought experiment in the introduction is a cool imagination of what general intelligence could look like.

 The book has become slighlty outdated with the recent developments in AI.